 Per CareerArc, 89% of job seekers evaluate employers with their brand's reputation even before applying for the position.

 The use of culture index surveys could help you identify the latest trends and requirements for a fresh candidate you hire, so that you could pick the perfectly suited candidate for the proper role and reduce attrition in your organization.

 7. Boosts employee engagement

-Remember, engaged employees will push themselves beyond expectations, maintain positive relationships with fellow employees, and be happy to assist new employees in their training.
+Remember, engaged employees will push themselves beyond expectations, maintain employee morale, positive relationships with fellow employees, and be happy to assist new employees in their training.

 According to Gallup, Globally, as low as 20% of the employees are actively engaged in their workplace.

 So, it's essential for people leaders to be more open to listen to your employee's opinions and ideas, and use the culture index survey to understand what your employees feel.